thanhqtran/thanhqtran.github.io/_posts/2026-03-24-vietnam-imf-qpm.md

 **Output gap**: The economy ran a mild positive gap through most of 2015–2019, consistent with Vietnam's strong pre-pandemic growth.
 The sharpest feature is the large **negative output gap around 2021**, driven by the Covid-19 shock — the bar decomposition shows this was dominated by the residual shock term rather than policy tightening.
 Recovery was rapid, with the gap returning close to zero by 2022–2023.
 The forward-looking (lead) component is small throughout, consistent with the low estimated $b_0$, while the lagged component provides the dominant inertial drag each quarter.

 **MCI decomposition**: The MCI reflects the combined stance of the real interest rate gap (RIR gap) and real exchange rate gap (RER gap).
-During the Covid period, the exchange rate channel (orange bars) dominated — a real depreciation of the dong eased monetary conditions and partially offset the demand contraction.
-The interest rate channel (blue bars) became more prominent from 2022 onward as the SBV began tightening, confirming the estimated high weight of the interest rate in MCI ($b_4 = 0.729$).
+The exchange rate channel (orange bars) dominates throughout the sample, consistent with the low estimated weight of the interest rate in MCI ($b_4 = 0.300$), which assigns a 70% weight to the exchange rate channel.
+During the Covid period, a real depreciation of the dong eased monetary conditions and partially offset the demand contraction.
+The interest rate channel (blue bars) became more visible from 2022 onward as the SBV began tightening, but remained the secondary driver.

 ### Marginal Cost and Inflation Decomposition